Texte plus gros Texte plus petit

 The Cursillo Movement in Latin America

-logo du GLCCThe Cursillo Movement has been introduced in South America as early as 1953, five years after the first official Cursillo in Majorca.
-Ten years later, it could be found all over the continent
+The Cursillo Movement has been introduced in South America in 1953, five years after the first official Cursillo in Majorca.
+Ten years later, it could be found all over the continent.
+Latin American countries have joined together to form, in 1970, the first international group, the GLCC: LATIN AMERICAN GROUP

 • The first American country to host the Cursillo Movement was COLOMBIA, in 1953.
 Fr Gabriel Fernandez, head of Catholic Action of Colombia, went to Mallorca in 1952, experienced a Cursillo weekend, and returned home determined to establish it in his country as soon as possible.
 Not only was it the first cursillo weekend outside of Spain, but it was the first ever cursillo for Women, and that aroused much controversy.

 • In VENEZUELA, the CM is known for its remarkable dynamism.
-A few years after its foundation, in 1957, this country could already supply teams to many countries : Miami (1962), Chile (1963), Costa Rica (1964), Argentina (1965), Paraguay (1966), etc. It is probably the best organized country of Latin America : not only does it have its own Cursillo House, but it also administers a Publishing House which publishes the magazine "Tripode" and two religious book per month.
+A few years after its foundation, in 1959, this country could already supply teams to many countries : Miami and Argentina (1962), Chile (1963), Costa Rica (1964), Paraguay (1966), etc. It is probably the best organized country of Latin America : not only does it have its own Cursillo House, but it also administers a Publishing House which publishes the magazine "Tripode" and two religious book per month.

 The culprit of this extraordinary development is Fr.
 Cesáreo Gil (whose cause for canonization was introduced in Rome) who has been the spiritual leader for 30 years of Venezuela Cursillo Movement.
 Having given cursillos in many countries, he founded the International Cursillo Review "Testimonio" and contributed to the development of international structures of the Cursillo Movement.
 It is he who inspired the publication of "The Fundamental Ideas of the Cursillo Movement"